 I heard about making zucchini salsa awhile ago from a friend, but I wasn’t sure, so I had to do some research about is it safe to can zucchini.
 When you think of preserving zucchini, canning doesn’t usually come to mind.

 The National Center for Home Food Preservation says that canning summer squash, including zucchini, isn’t recommended because of the uncertain food processing times.
 Squash is a low-acid vegetable, and you have to pressure can these types of foods.
 There hasn’t been enough studies to let us know the appropriate length of time to process to kill off all the bacteria.

 They did offer a recipe to safely can zucchini, and that was to create zucchini pineapple.
 Interesting, right?

-You are able to can zucchini pineapple because the high levels of acid in pineapple makes it safe.
-The NCHFP does recommend recipes for breast and butter zucchini pickles – which are delicious.
+You are able to can zucchini pineapple because the high levels of acid in pineapple make it safe.
+The NCHFP does recommend recipes for bread and butter zucchini pickles – which are delicious.
 I tried those as well!

 Gather Up The Supplies

 Salsa is a high-acid recipe, so that means you don’t need a pressure canner.
 That makes a lot of people happy, even though I have a secret love affair with my pressure canner.

 It doesn’t have an explosive problem like so many people think.
 It’s just misunderstood.